 The 8-quart stock pot is an excellent piece that most cooks will get a lot of use out of.

-The 5-quart sauté pan is also a really nice piece.
-You can use it like an extra skillet, or use it for poaching and braising.
+The 6-quart sauté pan is also a great piece.
+You can use it like an extra skillet, as a sauté pan, as a small stock pot, or as a large sauce pan.
 The lid will also fit the 12-inch skillet, so that saves you from having to buy an additional lid.
 (The Dutch oven lid fits the 10-inch skillet.)

 You're going to be hard-pressed to find this many great pieces in any set.
 We don't normally recommend a 12-piece set because they inevitably have pieces you won't use.
 But this set is an exception.